The 10 Commandments of Exercise

 What does that mean?

-When you exercise (cardio, strength training, flexibility training, even skill training) you are actually causing micro-trauma or damage to your body.
+When you exercise you are actually causing micro-trauma or damage to your body.
 Your body will then heal that damage and make you better in anticipation of you doing the same activity again.

 However just like medicine the correct dose will make you better but too large of a dose will make you worse.
 Yes you can actually break down your body with too much and too hard of exercise and it can and will increase the speed at which you age, make you weaker, make your hair fall out, slow down your metabolism, deplete your sex hormones, make you chronically feel like crap, and worse quite possibly lead to disease.